Techgrounds-Cloud-9/cloud-9-MBarodia/03_Security/SEC03-IAM/SEC03-IAM.md

 ## Key terminology

 * POLP - Principle of least privilege
 * MFA - Multi Factor Authorization
 * IAM - Identity and Access Management.
 MFA and POLP are part of IAM.

+***Note: ALl these terms are explained as part of assignment***
 ___

 ## Exercise